Idle Discourse is a UK based, international theatre company, founded in 2016 by Dan Dawes and Nina Flitman

 We are very fortunate to have worked with, or been supported by, the following venues and companies:

 Dan co-founded Idle Discourse in 2016.
 He is a writer and director, having formerly worked as an actor for five years.
-He is also a qualified teacher.
+He is also a qualified teacher (PGCE).
 Dan read Education with English and Drama at the University of Cambridge and grew up in Portsmouth.
-He identifies as working class and is keen to support the work of other artists from similar backgrounds.
-Dan sits on the board of Green Shoes Arts, a company that provides classes for disadvantaged children and facilitates workshops to adults with learning difficulties.
+He is from a working class background and is keen to support the work of other artists from similar circumstances.
+Dan sits on the board of Green Shoes Arts, a company that facilitates workshops and arts activities for the community of Barking and Dagenham.

 Nina is one of the founders of Idle Discourse, and has worked as a producer on every project to date.
 She also sits on the Board of Trustees at The Questors Theatre, Ealing - the largest community theatre in Europe.
 Nina read English and Classics at the University of Durham, and has an MPhil in Medieval Literature from the University of Cambridge.
 When not working in the theatre, Nina is a senior editor at a financial publication, writing about syndicated loans and leveraged finance.